CET: Computer Engineering Tech

 CET 2123C.
 FUNDAMENTALS OF MICROPROCESSORS.

 Introduction to basic principles of microprocessor architecture and assembly language programming.
 Content divided into two sections: microprocessor architecture and programming.
 Designed around 8085/8080A microprocessor architecture, bus architecture, memory (R/W Memory, ROM, and EPROM), and memory map.
 Programming includes such topics as introduction to 8085/8080A instruction set, loops, indexing, time delays, and subroutines.

 (Special Fee: $57.00).

-Hands-on laboratory-oriented course.
-An introductory course in microcomputer hardware and related applications.
-The course is designed to introduce the student to the operation, support, and troubleshooting of PCs.
-Major topics in this course are hardware concepts, troubleshooting, repair, maintenance and support of PCs.
-This course along with CET 2179C, will prepare the students for the A+ certification exam.
+The computer hardware course is a hands-on laboratory-oriented course designed to introduce the student to the operation, support, and troubleshooting of PCs, peripherals, and network connectivity issues.
+Major terms covered in this course are hardware concepts, troubleshooting, repair, maintenance and support.
+This course prepares the student for the CompTIA A+ Hardware exam.
 (Special Fee: $46.00).

 CET 2179C.
 A+ CONCEPTS (SOFTWARE).